History of the Jews in Egypt: Ptolemaic and Roman periods

-During the period of Roman occupation, there is evidence that at Oxyrynchus (modern Behneseh), on the west side of the Nile, there was a Jewish community of some importance.
+During the period of Roman occupation, there is evidence that at Oxyrhynchus (now Behneseh), on the west side of the Nile, there was a Jewish community of some importance.
 Many of the Jews there may have become Christians, though they retained their Biblical names (e.g., "David" and "Elizabeth," who appear in litigation concerning an inheritance).
 Another example was Jacob, son of Achilles (c.
 300 CE), who worked as a beadle in a local Egyptian temple.
+Philo of Alexandria describes an isolated Jewish monastic community known as the Therapeutae, who lived near Lake Mareotis.